 Sony Xperia M2 Dual is currently available at 6 online shops in India.

-The best price of Sony Xperia M2 Dual as on 2015 March 6th is Rs.13127, which is available from Ebay.
+The best price of Sony Xperia M2 Dual as on 2015 April 1st is Rs.13140, which is available from Amazon.

 Since we have displayed the lowest available online price for Sony Xperia M2 Dual in India, it is the same all across the country where it is deliverable.
 Additional shipping charges may apply based on the location and seller.
 So you can get the best deal on Sony Xperia M2 Dual in all prominent cities in India including Chennai, Delhi, Mumbai, Bangalore, Kolkata, Pune, Hyderabad and in all states including Kerala, Tamil Nadu, Goa, Karnataka etc.